An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Method

 \subsection{Residual Self-attention block (ResAttNet)}

 In this work, for the first time, we have combined self-attention with residual module to capture both global and local information based on 3D images to avoid information loss.
-Attention mechanism has been popular and a useful tool in recent year \cite{vaswani2017attention,zhang2018self}, which can learn and focus on the important areas and suppress non-essential information through a weight matrix in whole image.
+Attention mechanism has been a popular and useful tool in recent year \cite{vaswani2017attention,zhang2018self}, which can learn and focus on the critical areas and suppress non-essential information through a weight matrix in whole image.
 On the other hand, this may cause global information loss.
 Therefore, we have added residual connection to address this issue.
 Residual network was originally designed to solve the issue of disappearance/exploding gradients when a network becomes deeper \cite{he2016deep}.
-A residual connection was added between the origin input and the processed layer, which allow gradients to propagate more easily through the network.
+A residual connection is added between the origin input and the processed layer, which allows gradients to propagate more easily through the network.